mainmatter/playbook/project-procedure/digital-products/README.md

 ## Iteration

-Once an increment of the product is completed, the project team will go on to build the next increment as long as there is functionality to add and aspects of the product to improve.
-Depending on the learnings from the previous increment, it might be necessary to go through the
-[product strategy stage](#product-strategy) again, reconsider some of the assumptions and adapt the project's objective.
+Once an increment of the product is completed and released, the project team will go on to build the next increment as long as there is functionality to add and aspects of the product to improve.
+Depending on the learnings from the previous increment, it might be necessary to go through the [product strategy stage](#product-strategy) again, reconsider some of the assumptions and adapt the project's objective.
 If this is found not to be necessary, the product design stage can be entered directly to conceptualise,